oshaughnessy/maysl.soccer/_pages/coaches.md

 See [rules](/rules/) for more.

-#### U10 and Higher
+#### Offside and the Build-Out Line

+We enforce offside rules at U10 and above.
+Build-out lines are used only on U10 fields to introduce the concept gracefully.

-We introduce Offside play in the U10 division.
-This page at US Soccer, [Five Things to Know: How Small-Sided Standards Will Change Youth Soccer]( https://www.ussoccer.com/stories/2017/08/five-things-to-know-how-smallsided-standards-will-change-youth-soccer), talks about using build-out lines to introduce the concept at the U9 level
+This page at US Soccer,
+[Five Things to Know: How Small-Sided Standards Will Change Youth Soccer]( https://www.ussoccer.com/stories/2017/08/five-things-to-know-how-smallsided-standards-will-change-youth-soccer), talks about using build-out lines to introduce the concept at the U9 level